spragl/Takeput/README.md

 - pass( $filename )

     Releases the lock on the $filename file.

-The content of the file will be the same as when the lock was taken (if everyone respects the locking).
-This is useful when a lock was taken with the "take" subroutine, but it later turned out that there was nothing to write to the file.
+    The content of the file will normally be the same as when the lock was taken with the "take" subroutine.
+This is useful when a lock was taken, but it later turned out that there was nothing to write to the file.

+    There are two caveats.
+If the "create" configuration parameter is true, the file might have been created when it was taken, so it has been changed in that sense.
+And of course flock locks are only advisory, so other processes can ignore the locks and change the file while it is taken.

 - plunk( $filename )->( @data )